 Make new patterns from simple turning instructions.
 You can have a go using pencil and paper or with a floor robot.

 Can you create more models that follow these rules?

-What are the similarities and differences between the two tunes you
+Explore the different tunes you can make with these five gourds.
+What are the similarities and differences between the two tunes you are given?

 Have a go at this 3D extension to the Pebbles problem.

 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?